bacalhau-project/bacalhau/docs/docs/dev/cli-reference/cli/node/approve/index.md

 # Command: `node approve`

-The `bacalhau node approve` command offers administrations the ability to approve the cluster membership for a node using its unique identifier.
+The `bacalhau node approve` command offers administrators the ability to approve the cluster membership for a node using its name.

 ## Description: